gogo9th/fhe-papers/README.md

-# Recent Top-tier Conference Papers on FHE and MPC
+# Top-tier Conference Papers on FHE and MPC

 ## Application of Fully Homomorphic Encryption (FHE)